carringtonlab/TargetFinder/README.md

 ============
 targetfinder.pl searches for potential miRNA target sites in a FASTA-formated sequence database using three main steps.

-1. The small RNA query sequence is aligned to every sequence in the FASTA-formated sequence database using the alignment program FASTA34.
+1. The small RNA query sequence is aligned to every sequence in the FASTA-formated sequence database using the alignment program FASTA35.
-2. The FASTA34 alignments are converted into RNA duplexes.
+2. The FASTA35 alignments are converted into RNA duplexes.
 3. Each duplex is scored using a position-dependent scoring matrix.

-FASTA34 is used to identify the best complementary regions between the small RNA query sequence and every sequence in the FASTA-formated sequence database.
-This script runs FASTA34 with the following settings:
+FASTA35 is used to identify the best complementary regions between the small RNA query sequence and every sequence in the FASTA-formated sequence database.
+This script runs FASTA35 with the following settings:

   -n     Forces the small RNA query sequence to be treated as nucleotide sequence.
-  -H     Suppresses the normal histogram output of FASTA34.
+  -H     Suppresses the normal histogram output of FASTA35.
-  -Q     Runs FASTA34 in "quiet" mode.
+  -Q     Runs FASTA35 in "quiet" mode.
   -f     Gap opening penalty (set to -16).
   -g     Gap extention penalty (set to -10).
   -r     Match reward/mismatch penalty (set to +15/-10).
   -w     Alignment output line length (set to 100).
   -W     Additional sequence context in the output (set to 25).
-  -b     The number of alignments to include in the output (set to 100000).
+  -E     The E-value cutoff (set to 100000).
-  -i     Limits FASTA34 alignments to reverse complement matches only.
+  -i     Limits FASTA35 alignments to reverse complement matches only.
   -U     Changes scoring matrix to allow for G:A, T:C, or U:C matches.
-  ktup   Word size for seed matches that FASTA34 uses to build alignments (set to 1).
+  ktup   Word size for seed matches that FASTA35 uses to build alignments (set to 1).

-FASTA34 output is read directly into this script.
+FASTA35 output is read directly into this script.
 Each alignment is converted to a RNA duplex by complementing the small RNA query sequence.
 Each RNA duplex is scored using the following scoring metric and rule set:

 1. Mismatches, single-nucleotide gaps or single-nucleotide bulges are assesed a penalty of +1.
 2. G:U base pairs are assessed a penalty of +0.5.